 In April are maximum temperatures of 25 degrees, so it is not ideal for swimming.
-Of course we dared to go into the cold water, I mean when you’re at the sea… For a beach holiday, however, I recommend to go between June and September to Djerba, then you have perfect summer temperatures.
+Of course, we dared to go into the cold water, I mean when you’re at the sea… For a beach holiday, however, I recommend going between June and September to Djerba, then you have perfect summer temperatures.

-Money is exchanged in every bank and in almost every major hotel.
+Money is exchanged in every bank and almost every major hotel.
 In larger cities and most hotels are ATMs where you can withdraw money with Visa or Mastercard.
-For changing money in banks and hotels you need the passport.
+For changing money in banks and hotels you need a passport.

 Most stores have fixed prices.
 You only have to trade in the markets and bazaars, so never accept the first offer there.
-Outside the tourist zones in Tunisia everything is actually cheaper than in Europe.
+Outside the tourist zones in Tunisia, everything is cheaper than in Europe.

 Tunisians have focused heavily on foreign visitors.
 In the tourist zones everyone we met – except for one man – could speak German, at least a bit.
 The national language is Arabic, but French is already taught to residents in elementary school.

-I felt safe, whether on the island or on the mainland.
-Smaller crime you should, as everywhere else, even prevent yourself: Don’t let valuables things lie around in the rooms or in the car and in the dense crowds of markets take care on your pockets.
-Also I would recommend to not leave alone the hotel at night, especially alone as a woman.
-Even if I felt safe all the time, I know not like in Europe.
+I felt safe, whether on the island or the mainland.
+The smaller crime you should, as everywhere else, even prevent yourself: Don’t let valuables things lie around in the rooms or the car and the dense crowds of markets take care of your pockets.
+Also, I would recommend not leaving alone the hotel at night, especially alone as a woman.
+Even if I felt safe all the time, I know not to like Europe.

 Rent a car

 The slightly longer way but also very nice would be on the other side of the island on the Roman dam.
-This has the name, since it was built by the Romans, who were also in Tunisia settled back in the days.
+This has the name since it was built by the Romans, who were also in Tunisia and settled back in the days.

 The small yellow taxis are equipped with a taximeter and drive within the places.
 None of Djerba’s taxis is allowed to land and vice versa.
 If you want to take a taxi to the mainland, you have to change it.
 The basic fee is about 0,400 TND.
 Four people can ride.
 The transport of large luggage should probably cost extra again, but we did not try this.
 The transfer we had e.g. was included in our All Inclusive package.

 I advise you to take medicines for an intestinal upset.
 We are usually not used to the spices.
 Otherwise, there are no “diseases” that do not exist in Europe either.
-Painkillers are definitely recommended, as well as sun and mosquito repellent.
-If you have forgotten something, you will find mostly in the hotels themselves or in the village a pharmacy.
+Painkillers are recommended, as well as sun and mosquito repellent.
+If you have forgotten something, you will find it mostly in the hotels themselves or the village pharmacy.